Representing Denton Residents Against Domestic Violence Charges

 Former Prosecutors To Help With Your Family Violence Defense

 At The Nolter Law Firm., we have many years of legal experience helping Denton individuals facing family violence and other criminal defense charges.
 Many clients we have defended have received outright dismissals, not guilty verdicts and reductions in charges.

 Domestic violence is understood as violence that takes place between people who have a domestic relationship.
 This can include all kinds of relationships including married, dating, and divorced couples, parents, siblings, and other family members.
 This means that charges of domestic violence often dissolve the domestic situation by making it legally impossible for the accused to return to the same home as their accuser.
 To be clear, in the state of Texas, domestic abuse covers more than spousal abuse.

-Our attorneys represent individuals facing many types of domestic assault charges between spouses, parents, children and even individuals who are not legally married.
+Our office represent individuals facing many types of domestic assault charges between spouses, parents, children and even individuals who are not legally married.
 We can help defend against accusations of:

 - Physical violence